News Forthcoming Events Previous Events

 FORTHCOMING EVENTS

-The spring masterclass will be on Sunday 23 February 2025, 2.30-5.30pm, at the Royal Ballet Upper School.
-Further details coming soon.
+Ashton Rediscovered masterclass on Devil's Holiday (1939), Sunday 23 February 2025 at the Royal Ballet Upper School, 2.30-5.30pm

 PREVIOUS EVENTS